What advanced lung cancer is

 - The adrenal glands

 We have included the most likely symptoms of cancer spread below.
 People often ask us about this.
 But it is important to remember that these symptoms can also sometimes be caused by other things.
 A symptom is most likely to be caused by cancer if it lasts for a couple of weeks.
 Cancer symptoms don't usually come and go.
 Let your doctor know if you have any symptoms that last for more than a few days or are getting worse.

-Lymph nodes containing cancer are usually bigger than normal.
+If there is cancer growing in lymph nodes, they are usually bigger than normal.
 If you find any lumps in your neck or armpit, do tell your doctor.
 Lymph nodes do also get bigger if you have an infection.
 So you can't be sure of the cause of a lump until your doctor has examined you and done some tests.

 Cancer that has spread to the liver may cause pain in your right side, just under your ribs.
 Or you may feel sick, particularly after eating rich food.
 Or you may lose your appetite.
 A later symptom is often jaundice, where the whites of your eyes and your skin may look a bit yellow.
 Your doctor can use a blood test to check how well your liver is working.
 You may also have an abdominal ultrasound.

 If you have cancer cells in the bone, this is most likely to show up as pain.
 The cancer cells weaken the bone and sometimes a fracture is the first sign.
 It is most likely to be diagnosed on an X-ray or after a bone scan.
 Treatment can help to control the pain and may strengthen the bone.
 You can read about this on our page about secondary cancer in the bones.